Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Form of the Fundamental Map Enumeration Generating Functions

-Many of the above listed references comment on the universal character of the leading coefficients $c_g$ in (\ref{KAPPA-ASYMP}) for various restricted settings.
+Many of the combinatorial approaches, such as \cite{JV, BGR, CMS, Chap}, comment on the universal character of the leading coefficients $c_g$ in (\ref{KAPPA-ASYMP}) for various restricted settings.
 This is indeed related to universality in the sense we have been discussing in this paper; however, it needs to be qualified.
 The more precise statement is that there are {\it basins of attraction} corresponding to the stable neighborhoods in $\vec{t}$ of regular maps with fixed genus in the sense that we have made precise in section \ref{stability}.
 Moreover, the dependence of the $c_g$ on valence $j$ is in 1:1 correspondence with the {\it ladder} of equations in the integrable hierarchy of the Painlev\'e I equation.
 So the universality here is inherent in this {\it full} integrable hierarchy rather than in just one particular integrable equation.
 Indeed we showed in \cite{Er09} that for $j$ even the recursion (\ref{RECURRENCE}) with $C_k$ corresponding to level $j$ also is a recursion for the coefficients in an asymptotic expansion of an analogue of the tritronqu\'ee solution for the $j^{th}$ equation in the Painlev\'e I hierarchy.
-In this paper we were able to extend this to the triangular case of valence 3 and formulate a precise conjecture for how this should extend to arbitrary odd valence (see section \ref{POne}).
+Frroom this paper we are able to extend this to the case of valence 3 and formulate a precise conjecture for how this should extend to arbitrary odd valence (see Appendix \ref{POne}).

 Prior works on enumerative asymptotics did not make these distinctions concerning $c_g$; however, from our perspective the classes of maps considered in those works appear to fall primarily into the basin of attraction of valence 3 or valence 4 ( dually, triangulations or quadrangulations) which correspond to the original Painlev\'e I transcendent.
 Looking at their associated critical points, $t_c$, one may observe that these are closer to the origin than the critical parameters for higher valence.
 Looking at (\ref{KAPPA-ASYMP}) one sees, therefore, that the lower valence expressions are asymptotically dominant.
 So from this point of view it may not be so surprising that these earlier results seem to have condensed on the lowest valence asymptotics.
 Of course in the case of mixed valences that are not just perturbations of a regular case, there may be more complicated phase transiitons.
 However, our point is that since our basic results are global and exact, we are in a position to derive complete asymptotic expansions in which one may compare asymptotic contributions coming from multiple critical points.
 We will not delve further into this observation in this paper, but defer it to later work.